hsyliark/hsyliark/README.md

 #### 2022

 `-` Jung, K., Lee, K., Hwang, S., Lee, Y., Ha, D., Na, E., Kim, K. (2022).
 New Evaluation Method for the Achievement Rate of Target Water Quality in Nakdong River, Republic of Korea.
 Journal of Hydrologic Engineering, 2022, 27(4) -> (link : https://ascelibrary.org/doi/10.1061/%28ASCE%29HE.1943-5584.0002165) (https://ascelibrary.org/toc/jhyeff/27/4)

-#### 2023

-`-` A study on evaluate water quality in Yeongsan River using Least Absolute Shrinkage and Selection Operator(LASSO) Techniques, Republic of Korea () -> (link :)

-`-` Analysis of spatio-temporal variation in river water quality using statistical techniques: A case study in the Nakdong River, Republic of Korea () -> (link :)

 ## Experience